molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

 This is it!
 Testing the `ThresholdWarningDirective` is like testing a Component.
-The difference is that the Component only exists in our test as a host for the Directive.
+The difference is that the Component serves as a host for the Directive.

 The full spec for the `ThresholdWarningDirective` looks like this: